DrupalLadder/GitHubForDrupalTeams/setup/directory-overview.md

 Setup: Directory structure
 --------------------------

-Here's a quick overview of the _rhymessite directory structure.
-It's organized this way to minimize friction for local development and future maintenance.
-For more details on this approach, see [Release Master: Directory structure](../release-master/directory-structure.html).
+RhymesSite directories are organized this way to minimize friction across diverse project types, workflows, and developer stories.
+This is all you need to know to work inside a single site repo.
+(More details about fancy stuff [here](../release-master/directory-structure.html).)

-Overview of from the toplevel of the _rhymessite repo:
+Overview of toplevel directories:

-    _rhymessite/
+    RhymesSite/
       assets/                  # Site-specific config files
       docroot/                 # Drupal code base
-      projects/                # Custom and contrib projects we maintain build.make               # Site's build file
+      projects/                # Custom and contrib projects we maintain build.make               # Site build file
-      buildmanager.config.yml  # Build Manager config

-Here's a closer look at subdirectories...
+      rebuild.sh               # Rebuilds docroot
+      reinstall.sh             # Reinstalls site via Drush

+Projects (modules, themes, etc.) and assets maintained by members of our site developer team are added to docroot as symlinks:

+    RhymesSite/docroot/
+      profiles/rhymesdistro                -> ../../projects/rhymesdistro
+      sites/default                        -> ../../assets/sites/default
+      sites/all/modules/rhymesdisto        -> ../../../../projects/rhymesdistro
+      sites/all/modules/rhymesdisto/rhymes -> ../../../../projects/rhymes

-Assets mirrors the directory structure of a Drupal code base.
-Any individual files with site-specific customizations that are NOT part of a separate project go here.
-This includes things like: settings.php, .htaccess, robots.txt, etc.
+Files with site-specific customizations that are NOT part of a separate project go in the assets directory.
+Directory structure here mirrors docroot:

-    _rhymessite/
-      assets/
+    RhymesSite/assets/
         sites/
           default/
             default.settings.php
             example.settings.local.php
             settings.php

-Projects we maintain and site-specific assets are included in the code base as symlinks.

-    docroot/
-      profiles/rhymesdistro                -> ../../projects/rhymesdistro
-      sites/default                        -> ../../assets/sites/default
-      sites/all/modules/rhymesdisto        -> ../../../../projects/rhymesdistro
-      sites/all/modules/rhymesdisto/rhymes -> ../../../../projects/rhymes

-Projects we maintain--custom modules and contrib modules--live in the projects directory.
+Projects we maintain--custom modules and contrib modules--live in the projects directory:

-    projects/
+    RhymesSite/projects/
       rhymes/
       rhymesdistro/